HelainSchoonjans/2DStrategy/README.md

 ## Skipped steps & issues
 - creating trees
-- the highlighting is not working as expected.
-To investigate.
+- the highlighting makes the tiles blend with the background.
+How to make the more visible?
-- at the moment I had to increase the move speed because the game elements are larger than shown in the video.
+- at the moment I had to increase the tile speed because the game elements are larger than shown in the video.
 How to scale things nicely, and ensure the walkable tiles are symmetrically picked?

 ## Troubleshooting
 - by adding a box collider I could make my clicks on the characters detected.
 I also had to center the box collider on the characters; there was an offset.